Roualeyn/Odin-Project-06-Admin-Dashboard/README.md

 # This is a project that forms part of the Odin Project Web Development Course.
-This is a work in progress.
+This is an example page for a service that does not exist.
+All users and content are fictitious.

 ## Resources